 A great backyard is fun for the homeowner but also is an asset and helps sell the home when it's time to move on.
-Upgrading a backyard starts with a homeowner understanding the functionality they want from it.
+Renovating a backyard starts with a homeowner understanding the functionality they want from it.
 Even the smallest backyards have room for a fountain or fire pit, so space shouldn't necessarily be the restricting factor.
 The first step should include cleaning out the yard as much as possible, so there's room for everything to fit.
 Sell or donate rarely-used items and see how many square feet are left to put the following upgrades or installations into the yard.

 A rain garden, fishpond or birdbath can be a great way to incorporate water into a home without a pool.
 The idea behind this element is to provide a relaxing place in which to think or meditate.
 Ambitious homeowners can use a structure to redirect and redistribute water from gutters to the garden area.
 Even a rain barrel can provide a water element that can be later used to nourish plants in the summer.
 Place the element near the lushest part of the backyard so the air around the water will be fresh and the shade will be plentiful.